 What are the next steps?

 Council adopted the Housing Strategy on 14 April 2020.
-Council will now start implementing the Housing Strategy.
-We will continue to consult with the community and housing industry during implementation.
+A revised version, addressing specific needs for accessible housing was adopted on 26 April 2021.
+Council is now implementing the Housing Strategy and will continue to consult with the community and housing industry during implementation.